5 p.m. Current exhibition on view until 10 p.m.

 A lecture and investigation of the notion of care with Christina Sharpe

-Introduction by Pomona College professor of art history Phyllis Jackson
+Introduction by Pomona College Associate Professor of Art History Phyllis J. Jackson

 Reception to follow